Photo by: Israel Wright

 INDIVIDUAL | Inducted 2015

-As an openly gay African-American, Michael O’Connor has contributed a great deal to the lives of LGBTQ Chicagoans and the citizens of Illinois.
+As an openly gay African-American, Michael O’Connor has contributed a great deal to the lives of LGBT Chicagoans and the citizens of Illinois.
 Three decades ago, on black talk radio, he began a conversation about LGBT issues that continues to the present.
 In 1986, he appeared on radio station WVON’s premier political broadcast, countering the anti-LGBT rhetoric of some of the city’s most powerful black luminaries.
 In 1993, he was instrumental in securing a place for openly LGBT Chicagoans to march in the city’s annual Bud Billiken Day Parade.
 Just one year later, he played a crucial role in negotiations between activists and the National Black United Front that ultimately won a place for LGBT marchers to participate in the annual African Liberation Day Parade on the city’s West Side.

 In 1998, O’Connor co-founded the Rocks Coordinating Committee (RCC), which was the first 501(c)3 nonprofit of its kind to sponsor a culturally specific Pride event in Chicago.
 This all-volunteer organization sponsors the largest and oldest one-day HIV/AIDS outreach event in the U.S. O’Connor introduced the tradition of being “more than a party” to the thousands of LGBT persons from historically underserved communities who annually attend “Rocks PRIDE” and enjoy free access to social service and health care providers who offer health education and testing.